Skip to content

 You now have the amazing power to create and run your own scripts and cmdlets.

-Now, check out our list of PowerShell cmdlets to get familiar with PowerShell functions and how to use them.
+Now, check out some of the top PowerShell modules and our list of PowerShell cmdlets to get familiar with PowerShell functions and how to use them.

 Jordan Hammond fun headshot